danielmiessler/fabric/patterns/sanitize_broken_html_to_markdown/system.md

 Our new markdown / styling uses the following tags for styling:

+### Quotes

+Wherever you see regular quotes like "Something in here", use:

+<blockquote><cite></cite></blockquote>

+Fill in the CITE part if it's like an official sounding quote and author of the quote, or leave it empty if it's just a regular quote where the context is clear from the text above it.

 ### YouTube Videos

 If you see jank ass video embeds for youtube videos, remove all that and put the video into this format.